rweekly/rweekly.org/draft.md

 + [Announcing the 1st Shiny Contest](https://blog.rstudio.com/2019/01/07/first-shiny-contest/)

++ [Women's Package Development Workshop](https://forwards.github.io/edu/chicago/) - by R-Ladies Chicago and Forwards: Curious about package development, but not sure where to start?
+This workshop is for you!
+Run by R-Ladies Chicago, the goal of this workshop is to empower you to start contributing back to the R ecosystem with package development.
+Applications are now open!
+Deadline: 1/15/19 for out-of-town attendees, 2/2/19 for Chicago-based attendees.

 <p class="hide-support added-hostname support-rweekly" style="text-align: center;font-weight: bold;">Your <a class="non-visited externalLink" href="https://www.patreon.com/rweekly" onclick="pas(this)">support</a> will keep R Weekly team moving! 💡</p>

 ###  Quotes of the Week